jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Wikipedia had 40,000.

-Here rose Wikipedia's antagonists.
+And here rose Wikipedia's antagonists.
 Professors loved to belittle the public's articles as rubbish.
 They even used the Death Star and disallowed students from referencing Wikipedia's materials in their school work.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

-The professors also performed dark majic.
+Instead of stepping up, the professors performed dark majic.
 Despite exceptional referencing abilities and wide-spread adoption, the self-proclaimed experts still tried to convince people Wikipedia was garbage.

 The professors felt the lever of power over society's knowledge was theirs by right.

 The problem for the professors was it turned out "expert" answers, and "regular" answers are the same.
-The movies are expensive because of a 1948 "Paramount Decrees" banning studios working with theatres.
-Candy apples are real apples.
-And, washing hands, social distancing, and self-isolating is so far the best defense against Covid-19.
+The movies are expensive because of the [1948 Paramount Decrees](https://en.wikipedia.org/wiki/United_States_v._Paramount_Pictures,_Inc.) banning studios working with theatres.
+[Candy apples are real apples](https://en.wikipedia.org/wiki/Candy_apple).
+And, washing hands, social distancing, and self-isolating is so far the best defense against [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019).

-It worked for Issac Newton, who discovered gravity and calculus when self-isolating himself during the [1665 Great Plague](https://en.wikipedia.org/wiki/Isaac_Newton#Early_life).

 We can all look up these facts because Wikipedia puts the levers of power into our hands!
-A massive community voluntarily shared their knowledge one "edit now" at a time and fiercely protected their common knowledge with "undo now."
-Nobody told them, paid them, or made a rule to force it.
+A massive community voluntarily shares their knowledge one "edit now" at a time and fiercely protects their common knowledge with "undo now."
+Nobody tells them, pays them, or forces them to.

 Because writing or reading a Wikipedia article, is Nature's small dopamine rush.
+It's not perfect, there's still room for improvement, but Wikipedia is far better than buying an enclyopedia set every few years.

 That's the story of Wikipedia.
 Invented by protagonists, upgraded to society's reference tool by player gods.
 Few believed it was possible because even professors don't understand new tools always unpower the few, to empower the rest.

 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.

-My Wikipedia pages ade car insurance policy rules and accident fault regulations a little easier to understand.
-By opening up society's rulebook, I constructed a tiny piece of the Internet Age rulebook, The Life Star.
+My Wikipedia pages make [car insurance policy rules](https://en.wikipedia.org/wiki/Ontario_Automobile_Policy_1) and [accident fault regulations](https://en.wikipedia.org/wiki/Ontario_Fault_Determination_Rules) a little easier to understand.
+Also, by opening up society's rulebook, I constructed a tiny piece of the Internet Age rulebook called the Life Star.

 That's why it felt so majical to press "edit now."
 With every piece of open and easy to read rules, the Death Star gets a little smaller.